learn-co-students/flatiron-bnb-methods-web-010818/README.md

 #### Validations

-  * Should have a description, rating and reservation
+  * Should have a description, rating and reservation.
   * Reviews should only be created on reservations that exist and have already happened.

 ## Resources